Superba Food & Bread Testa Croissant

 Croissant Los Angeles

-The pastry and bread spread at Superba Food & Bread for last week’s media preview was monumental, with platters of olive chevre muffins, buttermilk drop biscuits, smelt sourdough bread, thin Roman-style pizzas, and at least 20 more sweet and savory offerings.
-The situation had the feel of a honeypot, where all these baked goods were too good to be true.
-In a way, they were, thanks to the considerable talents of bread baker Jonathan Eng and pastry chef Lincoln Carson, who previously presided over the Mina Group’s sweet efforts.
+The pastry and bread spread at Superba Food & Bread for last week’s media preview was monumental.
+Over 20 sweet and savory offerings filled platters, including olive chevre muffins, buttermilk drop biscuits, smelt sourdough bread, and thin Roman-style pizzas.
+The situation had the feel of a honeypot.
+All these baked goods were too good to be true.
+In a way, they were, thanks to the team’s considerable talents.
+Pastry chef Lincoln Carson previously presided over the Mina Group’s sweet efforts.

 Tags: